 Learn how to make healthy 4-ingredient with no eggs or dairy!
-A crunchy 100% gluten-free and grain-free.
+A crunchy easy recipe 100% gluten-free and grain-free.

 They are not only healthy but also very easy to make!
 You don’t even need a to make these healthy cookies!
 All you need to make them are 4 simple ingredients. or or

-- Liquid sweetener – is delicious but if you want a low-fructose, low-glycaemic index sweetener, try brown rice syrup.
-Don’t use crystal sweetener like vegan cookies will be too dry and the batter won’t come together or white .
+- Liquid sweetener – is delicious but if you want a low-fructose, low-glycemic index sweetener, try brown rice syrup.
+Don’t use crystal sweeteners like vegan cookies will be too dry and the batter won’t come together. or white .
 The

 - blanched for best results. meal is coarser and makes the cookies a bit dry.
-You can also replace by . – use fine
+You can also replace with . – use fine

 Step 1: combine the

 In a small bowl, combine the together.
 You can add at this point if desired. and